Purple Color Meaning: Symbolizes Royalty and Spirituality

 Purple and Royalty

-Purple’s association with royalty dates back to ancient civilizations.
-In ancient Rome, only the emperor and high-ranking officials donned the color.
+Purple’s association with royalty dates back to ancient civilizations, when in ancient Rome, only the emperor and high-ranking officials wore it.
 Imperial purple, or Tyrian purple, became synonymous with status, wealth, and power.

-In medieval Europe, purple garments were worn by kings, queens, and members of the high social class.
+In medieval Europe, kings, queens, and members of the high social class wore purple.
 The connection between purple and nobility solidifies its association with royalty.

 Purple and Religious Significance

-In Christianity, purple is often associated with Advent and Lent.
-These are periods of atonement and preparation leading up to Christmas and Easter.
-During these periods, priests wear purple vestments to symbolize repentance, humility, and reflection.
+In Christianity, purple is associated with Advent and Lent — periods of atonement and preparation leading up to Christmas and Easter.
+During these periods, priests wore purple vestments to symbolize repentance, humility, and reflection.

-In Buddhism, purple represents spiritual awakening and inner transformation.
-The color is standard in traditional Buddhist art.
-It symbolizes enlightenment and the merging of earthly and spiritual realms.
+In Buddhism, purple represents spiritual awakening and inner transformation, symbolizing enlightenment and the merging of earthly and spiritual realms.

 In Hinduism, purple is associated with the crown chakra, Sahasrar.
 It’s the seventh primary chakra in Hindu tradition.
 The crown chakra is believed to be the source of spiritual wisdom.
 It’s also considered the energy point that connects an individual with the divine.